openstack-archive/networking-spp/doc/source/architecture.rst

 The order of dict is the port order of DPDK.
 The key and value of dict are as follows.

+vf
+  array of spp_vf info

+spp_vf info is as follows.

 pci_address
   PCI address of the NIC